Quick overview

 Summary

-One parent (or an adopter, foster parent or carer) is entitled to the child tax credit for each dependent child in the household up to the age of 18, or up to the age of 26 when studying; the child must be a permanent resident of the Czech Republic or the EU/EEA.
-Only one spouse can claim the credit for the same child (not for a partner); for multiple children, parents can split the credit; for a disabled person with a disabled person’s card, the amount is multiplied by two.
+One parent (or an adoptive parent, foster parent or carer) is entitled to the child tax credit for each dependent child in the same household up to the age of 18, or up to the age of 26 when studying; the child must be a permanent resident of the Czech Republic or the EU/EEA.
+Only one spouse can claim the discount for the same child (not for a partner); for multiple children, the parents can split the discounts; for a holder of a disabled person’s ID card, the amount is multiplied by two.
 The annual amounts are CZK 15,204 for the first, CZK 22,320 for the second and CZK 27,840 for the third and each additional child; the order of children is not fixed, so it pays to “rank” them correctly.
 If the rebate exceeds the tax, you will receive the additional payment as a tax bonus (but eligibility requires a minimum income – at least half the minimum wage per month for employees, or six times the minimum wage per year for self-employed workers).
 Watch out for common mistakes: double claiming by both parents, not providing an affidavit or proof of studies.

 Employees claim the discount through their employer (birth certificate, in the case of older children a certificate of studies or a certificate stating that the other parent does not claim the discount); self-employed persons in their tax return.
 For alternate care, an affidavit is required and it is possible to alternate semesters.
 The bonus is not available to, for example, the long-term unemployed, recipients of a retirement pension or people with income from rent or capital assets only.
 In practice, keep an eye on the order and documents for multiple children to take full advantage of savings of up to tens of thousands of crowns a year without penalty.